 How are ties treated? - In pools that award points, like confidence and key bonus and pools with weighted games, you get 1/2 the possible points when your game ends in a tie.
 For example, if your confidence picks have 13 points on the game that tied, you would get 6.5 points.
 If the game were worth 1 possible point, you would get 0.5 points.
 If your pool doesn't award points, then it just counts as a tie in the W-L-T column and it also counts as 1/2 a win if you're using Win% as a tiebreaker.

 How do point spreads work? - Point spreads on officefootballpool.com are always shown relative to the home team.
 A negative number means the home team is favored and a positive number means the road team is favored.
 Add the point spread to the home team's final score to see who covered the spread.

-Who sets the point spreads? - We get our spreads from Dr. Bob of DrBobSports.com.
-We always set the spread to end with 1/2 point to avoid ties.
-In 2013 we are rounding UP.
-If the line is even, say -3, we'll make it -3.5.
-If it's +7 we'll make it +7.5.
+Who sets the point spreads? - We get our spreads from sportsinsights.com.
+We always set the default spread to end with 1/2 point "hook" to avoid ties.
+In 2016 we are rounding DOWN (toward zero).
+If the line is even, say -3, we'll make it -2.5.
+If it's +7 we'll make it +6.5.

 For Share Pool format pools, we don't always use a 1/2 point line.

 Can my pool use custom point spreads? - Yes.
 If you prefer, you can enter your own custom point spreads.
 However, you can't do custom over/under totals at this time.

 When do the point spreads get set? - We set the lines on Tuesday mornings by 9:30AM Pacific.
 Generally, the college lines go in sooner, like on Monday nights, but the official time for all lines is 9:30 Tuesday.